kbase/kb_sdk/doc/tutorial/edit_module.md

         long-hint: |
             All contigs will be filtered out of the assembly that are shorter than the given length
 ```

+This text will show up on the actual narrative page for your app, in the help areas for each form element.
+You only need to set this text for parameters that actually display in the form.

 Finally, run `kb-sdk validate` again and it should pass!
 Now we can start to actually work on the functionality of the app.